commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ### Windows

 Run the PgManage setup executable and follow the installation instructions.
-FIXME: add postgresql command line tools installation instructions

 ### Mac

 Download the `DMG` file and double click on it and drag the PgManage icon to the `Applications Folder` icon.
-FIXME: add postgresql command line tools installation instructions

 ### Oracle Support

 A note about extra dependencies for Oracle support.

 ### Postgresql Client
-While being self-contained application for the majority of features, pgmanage relies on postgresql command line tools to perform database backup and restore operations
+While being self-contained application for the majority of features, pgmanage relies on postgresql command line tools to perform database backup and restore operations.

-TODO: add winstallation guide for various linux distros, windows and osx
+TODO: add installation guide for various linux distros, windows and osx\

-TODO:A note about extra dependencies for Oracle support.
+TODO: add note about extra dependencies for Oracle support.

 ## Launching the App